WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 - Publish/Unpublish content
 - Delete content

-On this task you will upload, encode and publish media content from the portal.
+In this task you will upload, encode and publish media content from the portal.

 **Uploading content**

-1. In the [Management Portal](http://go.microsoft.com/fwlink/?linkid=256666&clcid=0x409), click **Media Services** and then click on the Media Services account name.
+1. In the [Management Portal](http://go.microsoft.com/fwlink/?linkid=256666&clcid=0x409), click **Media Services** and then click the Media Services account name.

 1. Click the **Content** view at the top of the page.
 Your view should look similar to the following screen shot.